What Is a Pour-Over Will & How Does It Work?(Examples & Advantages)

 • By creating a pour-over will, the grantor's assets will be channeled into the trust and handed out as per their wishes in the trust document.

-• A pour-over will typically only dispense assets of minor value.
+• Typically, a pour-over will only dispenses assets of minor value.

 • Crafting an estate plan usually necessitates constructing a pour-over will and a living trust.